Hure-herd/REMS-Carpet-Addition/docs/rules_en.md

 ## Soundsuppression
 #### When MC>1.21.1 can use it
-Keep the block entity data of the calibrated hidden sensor to the trapped chest! ! !
-Note that it is a trapped chest
+Keep the block entity data of the calibrated hidden sensor to any blcok that is blockentity
 * Default Value: `false`
 * Optional Parameters: `true`, `false`
 * Open Method: `/carpet soundsuppression true`